thisisevilevil/evilevil365/_posts/2024-04-19-WhatHappened-To-PolicySets.md

   - Grouping, Targetting, Filtering
 ---

-If you have been using Intune for a few years, I'm sure you at the very least have noticed the ["Policy Sets"](https://learn.microsoft.com/en-us/mem/intune/fundamentals/policy-sets) button in Intune.
+If you have been using Intune for a few years, I'm sure you at the very least have noticed the [Policy Sets](https://learn.microsoft.com/en-us/mem/intune/fundamentals/policy-sets) button in Intune.
 It's one of those features that's been in preview forever.
 You might also be one of those who actually use policy sets.
 I used to leverage policy sets at my customers some 2-3 years ago, but I stopped doing it, and I'm now recommending to migrate away from Policy Sets.
 Why?
 Well let's first go through what Policy Sets is.

 ![PolicySets](/assets/images/2024-04-19-WhatHappened-To-PolicySets/PolicySets.png?raw=true "Policy Sets in Intune")